1811 Info 2c for Elizabeth Crompton

 Alfred's birth in Massingham, Norfolk, suggests he was Edmund's son from a previous marriage.
 Massingham is likely to be Great or Little Massingham, some ten miles east of Kings Lynn, in the Kings Lynn enumeration district.

 There are no obvious entries, in the Ancestry 1861 census index, for either Hyldon (inc. Hyl*) living in Norfolk.
 Massingham is in the enumeration district of Great Massingham.
-There are no Hylton in either enumeration district 3 or 4, although there is a family of Hildons in district 3 and families of Hiltons in district 4.
+There are no Hylton in either enumeration district 3 or 4, although there is a family of Hildons in District 3 and families of Hiltons in District 4.

 This page was created by Richard Crompton